An invitation to Alexandrov geometry: CAT(0) spaces

-\begin{thm}{Exercise} Given an integer $m\ge 5$, construct a finite $(m-1)$-dimensional simplicial complex $\spc{S}$ such that $\Cone\spc{S}$ is homeomorphic to $\EE^m$ and $\pi_1(\spc{S}\backslash\{v\})\ne0$ for some vertex $v$ in $\spc{S}$. \end{thm}
+\begin{thm}[!]{Exercise} Given an integer $m\ge 5$, construct a finite $(m-1)$-dimensional simplicial complex $\spc{S}$ such that $\Cone\spc{S}$ is homeomorphic to $\EE^m$ and $\pi_1(\spc{S}\setminus\{v\})\ne0$ for some vertex $v$ in~$\spc{S}$. \end{thm}

+Theorem \ref{thm:PL-CAT} gives a good-looking description of polyhedral $\CAT(\kappa)$ spaces, but in fact, it is hard to check even in very simple cases.
+For example, the description of those coverings of $\mathbb{S}^3$ branching at three great circles which are $\CAT(1)$ requires quite a bit of work \cite{charney-davis-1993} --- try to guess the answer before reading.

+Another example is the braid space $\spc{B}_n$ that is the universal metric cover of $\CC^n$ infinitely branching in complex hyperplanes $z_i=z_j$.
+So far it is not known if $\spc{B}_n$ is $\CAT(0)$ for any $n\ge 4$ \cite{panov-petrunin-2016}.
+Understanding this space could help to study the braid group.
+This circle of questions is closely related to the generalization of the flag condition (\ref{thm:flag}) to spherical simplices with few acute dihedral angles.

+The construction used in the proof of Proposition~\ref{prop:aspherical} admits a number of modifications, several of which are discussed in a survey by Michael Davis \cite{davis-2001}.

-A similar construction was used by Michael Davis, Tadeusz Januszkiewicz and Jean-Fran\c{c}ois Lafont in \cite{davis-januszkiewicz-lafont} to construct a closed smooth 4-dimensional manifold $M$ with universal cover $\tilde M$ diffeomorphic to $\RR^4$ such that $M$ admits a polyhedral metric which is locally $\Cat{}{0}$, but does not admit a Riemannian metric with nonpositive sectional curvature.
+A similar argument was used by Michael Davis, Tadeusz Ja\-nu\-szkie\-wicz, and Jean-Fran\c{c}ois Lafont \cite{davis-januszkiewicz-lafont}.
+They constructed a closed smooth 4-dimensional manifold $M$ with universal cover $\tilde M$ diffeomorphic to $\RR^4$, such that $M$ admits a polyhedral metric which is locally $\CAT(0)$, but does not admit a Riemannian metric with non-positive sectional curvature.